pfalorni/datascience-GCD/README.md

 In the **MAIN** phase the bulk data is loaded and formatted.
 Files involved in this phase are *subject_train.txt*, *y_train.txt*, *X_train.txt*, *subject_test.txt*, *y_test.txt*, *X_test.txt*.
 Data is properly loaded and merged to get activity names, columns are chosen and reordered for a better readability.
 The output of this phase is one single dataframe named *maindf*.

 The **TUNING** phase is the core of the script since here the *maindf* dataset is converted into a tidy dataset.
 At this stage there are only two id variables, *Participant.Code* and *Activity.Name*.
 The dataset is grouped and summarised for the mean value of non-id variables, as requested by the exercise.
 Non-id variables are melted into *Measurement* and *Mean* columns.
 The column *Measurement* is splitted into its components to better show which are the dimensions of the experiment.
 Finally some labels are redefined for a better readability and the dataset is sorted by the subsequent dimensions.

+The **EPILOG** phase simply output the resulting dataset to a external file.